Collectors are methods that consume the Stream and produce a new value.

 console.log(x); // 19

-Performs a reduction on the elements of the Stream using the fn
+Performs a reduction on the elements of the Stream using the fn function.

 The initial value of the accumulator